 CLIM's bonus scheme is linked to overall profitability and includes all employees.
 It does not target specific KPIs such as stewardship integration but improved ESG, particularly CEF governance, is a factor in this value chain where it results in better outcomes for client portfolios.
 The bonus scheme encourages employee share ownership via an option for a matched equity contribution which vests over three years.
-CLIM's remuneration policy aligns the interests of all stakeholders and its success at motivating all staff is evidenced by high employee retention rates: nearly 50% of employees at the end of December 2022 had over ten years tenure with CLIM.
+CLIM's remuneration policy aligns the interests of all stakeholders and its success at motivating all staff is evidenced by high employee retention rates: 50% of employees at the end of December 2023 had over ten years tenure with CLIM.

-CLIM ensures a consistent approach to Manager due diligence by a standardised meeting agenda.
-Board engagement is conducted by a senior team that generally includes the CIO.
-CLIM believes that this approach maximises the impact of its stewardship activities and is effective at promoting high governance standards in the CEF sector.
+A standardised meeting agenda ensures that CLIM has a consistent approach to Manager due diligence.
+Board engagement is conducted by a senior team that generally includes the portfolio managers.
+CLIM believes that this approach maximises the impact of its stewardship activities and is effective at promoting high CEF governance standards.
 This is evidenced by the steady flow of corporate actions that CEFs have undertaken to address persistently wide discounts.

-CLIM maintains policies in its own business to foster a culture of diversity, equity and inclusion.
-These policies are supported by training for all employees which in 2022 covered the UK Equality Act and how to address unconscious biases.
+CLIM maintains policies to foster in its own business a culture of diversity, equity and inclusion which are supported by relevant training for all employees.
 A remote working policy enables each employee to achieve a more appropriate work / life balance.
-The gender and racial profile of CLIM employees as at 31 December 2022 is shown below.
+The gender and racial profile of CLIM employees as of 31 December 2023 is shown below.